-PARIS – 28 SEPTEMBER 2016 - Euler Hermes (ELE:PA), the world leader in trade-credit insurance, today announced a collaboration with Moody’s Investors Service for new, tailored credit rating services that Euler Hermes Rating will provide to small and medium enterprises (SMEs) and mid-caps.
+PARIS / HAMBURG – 28 SEPTEMBER 2016 - Euler Hermes (ELE:PA), the world leader in trade-credit insurance, today announced a collaboration with Moody’s Investors Service for new, tailored credit rating services that Euler Hermes Rating will provide to small and medium enterprises (SMEs) and mid-caps.
 The ratings services are expected to launch in 2017, offering coverage of German companies and then rolled out in additional European countries.

 “Tailored rating services for SMEs, including the German “Mittelstand”, from Euler Hermes Rating will now be further strengthened through Moody’s extensive experience in developing credit rating methodologies,” said Ron van het Hof, CEO of Euler Hermes Germany, Austria and Switzerland.
 “With a solid track record among German companies, Euler Hermes Rating could help facilitate access to capital for European SMEs as they increasingly seek alternative funding sources for strategic growth and export investments.”